Clever Coffee Can Hacks That’ll Save You Time, Money and Effort

 Emptied all of the coffee out of the coffee can?
-Don't throw it out!
-Here are 16 genius ways to put an old coffee can to work all around the house.
+Don't throw it out just yet!
+Here are 16 genius ways to put a coffee can to work all around the house.

 When it’s time to re-seed bare spots on the lawn, make a spot seeder from an empty coffee can and a pair of plastic lids for precise seeding.
 Drill small holes in the bottom of the tin, just large enough to let grass seeds pass through.
 Put one lid over the bottom of the can, fill it with seeds, and cap it with the other lid.
 When you’re ready to spread the seeds, take off the bottom lid.
 When you’ve finished, replace it to seal in any unused seed for safe storage.